A healthy chocolatey indulgence, this easy no-sugar recipe for homemade chocolate yogurt is made with creamy Greek yogurt and cocoa powder.

 Isn’t that a lot of sweetener for one serving?

 Yes.
 Two tablespoons of sugar (or its equivalent) per serving is indeed a lot.
-But the sweetener in this chocolate yogurt recipe needs to balance out two very acidic/bitter ingredients.
+But the sweetener needs to balance out two very acidic/bitter ingredients.

 Greek yogurt is quite sour, and cocoa powder is bitter.
 You can try using less sweetener, of course, and see if you like it.